 So, can you easily boil 5 gallons of wort on your kitchen stove, whether it’s gas or electric?

-Yes, absolutely you can boil your wort on a conventional gas or electric stove.
+You can boil your wort successfully on a conventional gas or electric stove.
 However, the length of time it takes and energy you will get out of your heat source will vary.
 Nevertheless, there are some steps you can take to help retain heat in your kettle and improve the efficiency of the boil.

 In the following article, I’m going to go through everything you might want to know about boiling your wort in your kitchen on brew day.